 The Last Seduction is that rarest of things – the critically approved erotic thriller.
-Made at the height of the genre’s popularity, the film managed to transcend the intentions of the producers and the apparent limitations of its rivals, partly because it’s much more of a neo-noir than erotic thriller, truth be told – and because Linda Fiorentino is something of a step up as an actress from the likes of Shannon Tweed.
+Made at the height of that widely-dismissed genre’s popularity, the film managed to transcend the intentions of the producers and the apparent limitations of its rivals, partly because it’s much more of a neo-noir than erotic thriller, truth be told – and because Linda Fiorentino is something of a step up as an actress from the likes of Shannon Tweed.

 The neo-noir film is a fascinating little sub-division of the crime and thriller movie.
 It’s a genre that never quite dies, and while it is sometimes self-consciously period in setting and/or noir by definition – think of Union City, Body Heat, LA Confidential and a handful of others – the most interesting examples are perhaps the films that play with noir ideas and mix them with a sweaty, intense sexuality that both plays with and twists the Noir traditions of femme fatales and men who are led to destruction by their libido – Bound is a great example of this.

 John Dahl’s The Last Seduction takes this style of neo-noir and twists it in a very modern style, creating along the way one of the great female villains – a woman so irredeemably evil that you’d expect a furious Guardian article about the demonisation of women should the film be made today.
 Yet women should surely be allowed to be as evil, manipulative and monstrous as men, especially in films where such characters are the central, definitive figures.
 Fiorentino’s Bridget Gregory is compulsively fascinating, a scheming villain who uses everyone she meets to her own ends and works out such an intricate plan throughout the film – a plan we are as clueless to predict as any of the characters caught up in it – that you can’t help but have a sneaking admiration for her single-minded ruthlessness.